 A rummage through antique markets or thrift stores can soon provide you with one-off pieces of furniture or decorations which you can mix and match with store-bought items to build your signature style.

-Furnishing a vacation rental is one of the most creative tasks of being an owner.
-It can be really rewarding to see your hard work come together to make your home appeal to incoming guests.
+Furnishing a vacation rental is the fun part!
+You can engage with your creative side by finding pieces that add value to your guests’ stay.
+It can be really rewarding to see your hard work come together to make your home appeal to all your visitors.

 Use our guide as your starting point, invest in smart furniture choices that will last a long time and don’t forget to add a splash of personality.
 Always remember to think about how your property will come across in photos – after all, that’s ultimately what the guest will base their final decision on!